EduardBolanos/ciLisp/README.md

 Similarly to the use of let and cond, the lambda keyword should be used just for parsing.

 As shown, a function must be called with the number of actual parameters that comply with the arity rules described in the previous task for lists of function parameters.
 The same errors and warnings should be issues as needed.
 The value of the expression that is the body of the function is the value that the function returns.
 Formal parameters have type ARG_TYPE and have NULL as values.
 For example, in the tree for ((let (f lambda (x y) (add x y)))(f (sub 5 2) (mult 2 3))) x and y are symbols in the scope of add with type ARG_TYPE, and with x.val = NULL and y.val = NULL.
 When the evaluator processes (f (sub 5 2) (mult 2 3)), it will construct an individual stack for each of the formal parameters using x.stack and y.stack.
 The stacks are implemented as linked lists that use STACK_NODE.
 The x.stack->val field of the top of the first stack points to the root of the tree for (sub 5 2) and y.stack->val ­ to the root of the tree for (mult 2 3).
-In this way, both formal parameters now have individual stacks with the tops pointing to the actual parameters (i.e., the roots of the corresponding s­expression trees).
+In this way, both formal parameters now have individual stacks with the tops pointing to the actual parameters (i.e., the roots of the corresponding s-expression trees).
 Now, (add x y) can be evaluated as both x and y can be resolved by evaluating the actual parameters from the top of their respective calling stacks.
 After the evaluation, the tops of both x.stack and y.stack must be popped.

 This task needs some modifications and extra definitions to the list of symbols in a scope: